Runyon classification: Runyon I: Photochromogens

-Mycobacterium kansasii, Mycobacterium marinum, Mycobacterium asiaticum, and Mycobacterium simiae.
+Mycobacterium kansasii, Mycobacterium intermedium, Mycobacterium marinum, Mycobacterium asiaticum, and Mycobacterium simiae.
 Mycobacterium szulgai is a photochromogen when grown at 24 degrees, and a scotochromogen at 37 degrees.
 In contrast, Runyon classifications III through IV are considered nonphotochromogens, in that exposure to light does not make them produce pigment which they would not develop in dark growing conditions.

 Runyon II: Scotochromogens

 Runyon II organisms (scotochromogens) are slow-growing and produce a yellow-orange pigment regardless of whether they are grown in the dark or the light.
-The group includes Mycobacterium gordonae and Mycobacterium scrofulaceum, among others.
+The group includes Mycobacterium scrofulaceum and Mycobacterium gordonae, among others.
 Mycobacterium szulgai is a scotochromogen when grown at 37 degrees, as mentioned above.

 Runyon III: Nonchromogens

 Runyon III organisms (nonchromogens) are slow-growing and never produce pigment, regardless of culture conditions.
-The group includes Mycobacterium avium and Mycobacterium intracellulare (together known as the MAC complex), Mycobacterium tuberculosis, Mycobacterium ulcerans and numerous other organisms.
+The group includes Mycobacterium avium and Mycobacterium intracellulare (together known as the MAC complex), Mycobacterium ulcerans and numerous other organisms.
+Mycobacterium xenopi is also a nonchromogen.

 Runyon IV: Rapid Growers

 Runyon IV organisms are rapid growing for mycobacteria (colonies in 5 days).
 They do not produce pigment.

-Mycobacterium fortuitum, Mycobacterium peregrinum, Mycobacterium abscessus, Mycobacterium chelonae, Mycobacterium thermoresistibile.
+Mycobacterium fortuitum, Mycobacterium peregrinum, Mycobacterium abscessus, Mycobacterium chelonae, Mycobacterium thermoresistibile, Mycobacterium smegmatis.

 Some rapidly growing mycobacteria are considered "late-pigmenting".